AllenCell/camera-alignment-core/README.md

 )

 # If you don't already have a list of channel indices that you know should be shifted
 # during alignment, consider using the `ChannelInfo` utility.
+Note:
+#   1. You must construct a `ChannelInfo` using the `channel_info_factory`.
+#   2. Currently, only CZI files are supported by this utility.
 biological_data_channel_info = channel_info_factory(biological_data_to_align_path)

 # ...`ChannelInfo` offers convenience methods for identifying an image's channels.